mumairshah366-sudo/v0-Delta-ai-simulator/README.md

 ## The Problem

 Every manager has announced a decision that landed badly.
-Not because it was wrong — but because they didn't know how their team would react.
+Not because it was wrong, but because they didn't know how their team would react.

 Current options:
 - **Do nothing** — announce it and deal with the fallout